 Using witch hazel to dry out acne and oily skin is like trying to save a house by prepping the roof while its foundation is collapsing.

-Witch Hazel Alternatives For Acne
+2 Witch Hazel Alternatives For Acne-Prone Skin

 My go-to acne-fighting, inflammation-reducing, and soothing ingredients are:

-Besides being gentle on your skin, it is an excellent chemical exfoliant which can penetrate deep into the pores and clear them out of excess acne-causing stuff like excess oil and dead skin cells.
+Besides being gentle on your skin, it is an excellent chemical exfoliant that can penetrate deep into the pores and clear them out of excess acne-causing stuff like excess oil and dead skin cells.

 This is what clogged skin really needs.
 The pores need to be cleared out and rid of all the gunk instead of constantly drying out your skin and triggering it to produce more and more of that clogging gunk.

 Benzoyl peroxide treatment can help moderate to severe acne by eliminating the overgrowth of the acne-causing bacteria in your pores.

 It does this by simply infusing your skin with oxygen, which is something a bacterium that lives in the depth of an oxygen-free and clogged pore absolutely hates.